What Is Unified Communications? Key Benefits and Use Cases

 Key components of integrating unified communications into the digital workforce can be classified into the following groups:

-• Multi-channel communication: Telephony and video conferencing platforms like Skype, Slack, Gong, and Amoeba can help with getting proximity to the first lead touchpoint.
+• Multi-channel communication: Telephony and video conferencing platforms like Skype, Slack, and Gong, can help with getting proximity to the first lead touchpoint.
 Integrating enablement resources with these platforms scales intent and verifies authenticity.

 • Audio: Audio calling systems like interactive voice response (IVR) provide a white glove experience with pre-recorded and templated messages.
 Having an embedded audio functionality makes in-app calls simple and user-friendly.